Make-School-Courses/FEW-1.1-Web-Foundations/lessons/lesson-09.md

 https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch

-The `fetch()` method returns a Promise which is an object used to handle asynchronous operations.
+The `fetch()` method returns a Promise, which is an object used to handle asynchronous operations.

 https://medium.com/@kevinyckim33/what-are-promises-in-javascript-f1a5fc5b34bf